Nuspli/ansj/README.md

 sudo apt install libcap-dev
 ```

-If any of the capability functions fail, make sure you check your kernel version supports them.
+If any of the capability functions fail, make sure you check your kernel supports them.
 Link against `libcap` with `-lcap`.

 ```bash
 gcc nsj.c -o nsj -lcap